Request a Call

 While Flutter has a lot of benefits that businesses can take advantage of, there are some areas in which it still needs work.

 • New skills required.
 While Flutter is easy to use and can be learned by non-programmers, it does require developers to learn Dart first.
 This adds an additional phase of learning, which can increase the time and money for any project.
-That being said,if a developer knows Java/C#, he or she can easily upskill to Dart.
-Moreover, Flutter’s Dart programming language is pretty easy to learn for those with little programming experience.
+That being said, if a developer knows Java/C#, he or she can easily upskill to Dart.
+Moreover, Dart is easy to learn for those with little programming experience.

-If you define Flutter as your solution after reading the material above, check through the points when Flutter perhaps should not be your choice if you are:
+If you decide Flutter is your solution after reading the material above, check through the points when Flutter perhaps should not be your choice if you are:

-• having a lot of point interaction with the device hardware, most likely there is no plugin for this;
+• Having a lot of point interaction with the device hardware

 Apps Built with Flutter

-As for the question, “What apps can be made with Flutter?”, the answer is quick and simple — any.
-You can develop applications for any purpose — from small business (online stores, banks) to large ones (contact centers, courier control, organization of internal processes).
-However, Flutter is the best option for start-ups and R&D projects, primarily because of the ability to quickly prototype and check business ideas.
+As for the question, “What type of app development is Flutter good for?”, the answer is quick and simple—any.
+You can use Flutter for mobile app development for any purpose—from small businesses (online stores, banks) to large ones (contact centers, courier control, organization of internal processes).
+However, Flutter mobile application development is the best option for startups and R&D projects, primarily because of its ability to prototype and check business ideas quickly.

-The NIX team also has experienced cases on Flutter, so let us showcase one case of NIX’s expertise in Flutter development — Meeting Room Booking App:
+The NIX team also has experienced cases of mobile app development on Flutter, so let us showcase one case of NIX’s expertise in Flutter mobile app development—a Meeting Room Booking App:

 What is Flutter and Why to Use Flutter for App Development

-The client — a large enterprise with about 2,000 employees offering insurance services — had a web version that required an update and approached NIX to create a co-working space management app for iOS and Android with minimal cost expenses.
-We proposed a cross-platform solution that will cover both the client’s and users’ needs.
+The client—a large enterprise with about 2,000 employees offering insurance services—had a web version of their app that required an update and approached NIX to create a co-working space management Flutter mobile app for iOS and Android at minimal cost.
+We proposed a cross-platform solution implying Flutter application development to cover both the client’s and users’ needs.

-After two months, the client received multifunctional booking and scheduling software for co-working spaces.
+Two months after starting this Flutter app development project, the client received a multifunctional booking and scheduling Flutter app for co-working spaces.

 Buyer's Guide